gmanhas23/mysqllinux/README.md

 - Replication with Delphix initiated Backup: Delphix takes an initial backup from source DB to ingest data and create a dSource.
 Delphix also sets up a master-slave replication to keep this dSource in sync with the source database.
 User can select the databases they want to virtualize
 - Replication with User Provided Backup: User provides a backup file from source DB to ingest data and create a dSource.
 Delphix sets up a master-slave replication to keep this dSource in sync with your source database.
 - User Provided Backup with no Replication: User provides a backup file from source DB to ingest data and create a dSource.
 When a new backup is available, user initiates a resync of the dSource to ingest data from the new backup.
-- Manual Backup Ingestion: Delphix creates an empty seed datanase and User manually ingests a backup to create a dSource.
+- Manual Backup Ingestion: Delphix creates an empty seed database and User manually ingests a backup to create a dSource.

 MySQL Plugin documentation can be found at https://delphix.github.io/mysqllinux/